 When shown a line of six dots it will become automatic for children to group these into 2 groups of 3 and therefore know that there are 6 dots in total without having to count each dot individually.

-The first stages of subitising involve linking a visual representation of a number to the number itself, building a connection between the two.
+The first stages involve linking a visual representation of a number to the number itself, building a connection between the two.

 Why is Subitising Important?

 Subitising helps children to develop accurate number sense and mental strategies.
 It allows children to count at speed and to develop an understanding of cardinality (number of elements in a set).

 Children as young as two or three can subitise a set of 1, 2, or 3 things.
 This can then be extended to 4 or 5 things and by the age of four children can subitise to 10 knowing for example 6 is 5+1, 7 is 5+2.